Slips, Trips and Falls – Slip Resistance Explained

 The Health and Safety at Work etc Act 1974 (also known as HSWA, HSW Act and HASAWA) is the main piece of legislation covering occupational health and safety in the UK.
-The Act states that it is the employer’s duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.
-Employers must do whatever is reasonably practicable to achieve this, this includes taking steps to control slips and trips.
+The Act states that it is the employer’s duty to protect the health, safety and welfare of their employees.
+This also applies to other people who might be affected by their business.
+Employers must do whatever is reasonably practicable to achieve this.
+This includes taking steps to control slips and trips.

 Slip Resistance Ratings

 You may have noticed slip-resistance ratings on your footwear.
-The following chart details the slip resistance ratings for industrial PPE footwear in Europe, EN ISO 13287, the testing conditions, and the minimum requirements.
+The following chart details the slip resistance ratings for industrial PPE footwear in Europe EN ISO 13287.
+This includes the testing conditions and the minimum requirements.

 What Does the Coefficient of Friction Mean?

 A coefficient of friction is defined as being a value that shows the relationship between the force of friction between two objects and the normal reaction between the objects that are involved.
 Measuring the friction between two objects is dependant on how easily the surfaces move against each other.

 When smooth surfaces come into contact the coefficient of friction is generally lower with poor traction.
 Think soft socks on a freshly polished floor.
 The coefficient of friction is generally higher with better traction where two rough surfaces meet.
 Much like wearing socks on a wool pile carpet.

 Does Slip Resistance Work on all Surfaces?